Tweed Day Surgery

 The graph below shows the levels of hand hygiene compliance.
 The coloured bars represent Tweed Day Surgery's rate.
 This is compared to the Australian national benchmark of 80%, shown in the grey bar.

-This graph shows that hand hygiene compliance at Tweed Day Surgery lies well above the Australian national benchmark.
+This graph shows that hand hygiene compliance at Tweed Day Surgery has been very high and lies well above the Australian national benchmark.

 The first graph below on the left shows which groups were audited.
 The graph on the right shows the hand hygiene compliance rate for different staff groups within the hospital.
-The graph shows that compliance rate for nursing staff is higher than for other groups.
+The graph shows that compliance rate for all professional groups has been very high.

 Tweed Day Surgery employs a variety of strategies to improve hand hygiene compliance.
 These include: